kakserpom/tf-idf-matcher-rs/README.md

 scores to rank the closest matches in a corpus.

 This project is heavily inspired by the Python package [tfidf-matcher](https://pypi.org/project/tfidf-matcher/).
+The Rust implementation is more performant and more ergonomic.

 ---